perseids-project/lsj-js/README.md

 ## Source

-The LSJ text used in is based on [https://archive.org/details/Lsj--LiddellScott](https://archive.org/details/Lsj--LiddellScott).
+The LSJ text used is based on [https://archive.org/details/Lsj--LiddellScott](https://archive.org/details/Lsj--LiddellScott).

 ## Try it Out